eat-sleep-code/tiny-bandit/README.md

 # Tiny Bandit

 Inspired by my prior [Tiny TV](https://github.com/eat-sleep-code/tiny-tv) project, we are back with Tiny Bandit.
-Tiny Bandit is a miniaturized version of a casino gaming machine.
+Tiny Bandit is a miniaturized version of a casino gaming machine that can support multiple simple games.

-The initial games under development are Slots and Flappy Bird<sup>1<sup>.
-However, Tiny Bandit is designed to host multiple simple games in the future.
+The initial games under development are Slots and FlappyBird.<sup>[1](#footnote01)</sup>

 ---